Bathroom Fitters in Dulwich (SE21, SE22)

 The large Victorian villas in Dulwich often have cast-iron soil stacks and lead supply pipes that should be replaced during a bathroom renovation.
 If your property has a gravity-fed hot water system (common in older Dulwich houses), upgrading to an unvented cylinder or combi boiler as part of the bathroom work improves water pressure significantly.
 Southwark Building Control will inspect the completed plumbing and electrics before sign-off.

-Working with Dulwich Estate and listed building requirements
+Dulwich Estate consent and listed building requirements for internal bathroom work

 Bathroom Fitting in Dulwich: What's Included